 During the Interregnum Rev Andrew Wingfield Digby will be responsible for the Burford Benefice.

 Alex lives in Bradwell Village with his wife Lynne.
 He was a salesman for 7 years during which time he became a Christian and was ordained in 1975.
 He subsequently served as a vicar in Basingstoke, Brighton and London - something he describes as the best job in the world: being paid to talk about Jesus Christ.
-After being diagnosed with a tumour he was advised to retire early; however in retirement he still preaches at Burford and leads our Swinbrook @ 11 congregation..
-Alex has played sport all his life, although golf has now replaced rugby and he is a regular at Burford Golf Club.
-Alex and Lynne have 3 children and 5 grandchildren.
+After being diagnosed with a tumour he was advised to retire early; however in retirement he still leads the Swinbrook @ 11 congregation.
+Alex has played sport all his life, although golf has now replaced rugby.

 Cedric is a member of a Christian family, has always lived in Burford and has worshipped throughout his life at the Parish Church.
-Cedric's grandfather bought the pharmacy in the High Street in 1918 and Cedric is now the third generation of pharmacists to serve the town.
+Cedric's grandfather bought the pharmacy in the High Street in 1918 and Cedric was the third generation of pharmacists to serve the town.
 As a member of the congregation, he has sung in the choir, played the organ, edited the Parish Magazine, served on the PCC and been a Churchwarden.
-However, in the year 2000, he came to realise that God was calling him to another ministry, and Cedric was ordained in 2005 to continue working for God in these parishes.
+In the year 2000, he came to realise that God was calling him to another ministry, and Cedric was ordained in 2005 to continue working for God in the benefice.

 On retirement after a lifetime in education and research John trained as a Licensed Lay Minister (LLM) and was licensed in 2000, becoming an Archdeaconry Advisor for LLMs in 2008.
 He sees his calling as one to share the teaching and preaching of Christ's Gospel in the various parishes of the Benefice, where his wife and he have lived for 31 years.

 Jo taught at a boys prep school in Wandsworth, London, before moving to Shipton Under Wychwood in 2003 with her husband Tim.
 They have three children, Anna, Toby and Tessa.
-Tim, Jo and the children have spent the last five summers in Europe whilst Tim runs IFES Bible and Culture - a four week training course for young graduates across Europe and Eurasia.
-Back home, Jo loves playing competitive board games with her family and running across muddy fields with her dog!
+Jo loves playing competitive board games with her family and running across muddy fields with her dog!

 Ben grew up in a devoted Methodist family in Surbiton and John Wesley is still his greatest hero.
-After marrying Clare, the family attended Emmanuel, Wimbledon for 25 years.
-They have four children and four grandchildren and now live in Witney.
+After marrying Clare, the family attended Emmanuel, Wimbledon for 25 years, before moving to Witney.
 Ben worked mainly in the print and paper industry and then spent seven years running Richmond Christian Holidays.
 Ben sometimes plays in the band, is also on the Outreach team and loves leading either Christianity or Life Explored.
 “Oh to see my name written in the wounds”, “Land me safe on Canaan’s side” and “from life’s first cry to final breath Jesus commands my destiny” are some of his favourite lyrics.
 Luke 17:10 is Ben’s favourite verse.

 Tarnia moved to Brackley when she was eight.
 Although she was not brought up in a Christian family, she became involved in her local church and began bellringing when she was 15, however it was during a trip to South Africa in 2009 she became a Christian.
-She moved to this area in 2015 for her children’s school.
 Tarnia has two children, Taylor and Lelani.
 In her spare time, she can be found singing in her band, or taking her dog on walks across fields.

 Eat more vegetables

 Jane trained as an Interior Designer and worked for many years for an Architectural Practice in Plymouth.
-Although brought up in a Christian home she became a committed Christian through the House Church movement of the 1970s.
+She became a committed Christian through the House Church movement of the 1970s.
 Initially she was involved in charismatic churches but became a member of an Anglican church in Cornwall 15 years ago.
-In 2014 she and her husband Gareth, a Textile Designer, moved from Cornwall to the village of Fifield just north of Burford to be both nearer their family and Burford Church.
+In 2014 she and her husband Gareth, a Textile Designer, moved to the village of Fifield to be both nearer their family and Burford Church.
 Shortly after moving Gareth went to be with his Lord.
 Jane is an active member of the church with a heart for prayer and worship.